How to Stop Wildlife from Moving In

 What wildlife like:

 - Trash and Debris: For many wild creatures, our trash is their culinary treasure, so secure all garbage cans.
-Clean up brush/wood piles, clutter and other debris that make perfect nesting and denning areas.
+Clean up brush or wood piles, clutter and other debris that make perfect nesting and denning areas.

-- Fruit: Keep fruit trees picked and don't leave rotted fruit on the ground.
+- Fruit: Pick fruit from trees and don't leave rotting fruit on the ground.

-- Water: If possible, eliminate outdoor sources of water.
+- Water: If possible, eliminate outdoor sources of water such as bird baths, fountains and watering cans.

 - Pets: Our pets’ food can be a tempting food source for wildlife.
 Avoid feeding pets outside (or remove food dishes promptly if you do) and lock pet doors nightly.

-Pet waste is another common pet-related cause of unwanted wildlife encounters, so clear your yard of it on a daily basis. - Rodents: Rats may not only be attracted to your yard, but a rodent infestation can draw even more hungry creatures to your home, since they are a food source.
+Pet waste is another common cause of unwanted wildlife encounters, so pick up any waste in your yard on a daily basis. - Rodents: Rodents can attract larger wildlife to your home because they are a food source.
 Solve rodent problems as quickly as possible.

-- Ammonia or Vinegar: One of the chemicals found in urine, ammonia is offensive to skunks, raccoons, opossums and other “nuisance” creatures.
+- Ammonia or Vinegar: One of the chemicals found in urine, ammonia, is offensive to skunks, raccoons, opossums and other wildlife species.
 Vinegar is another deterrent.
-Place soaked rags or spray directly onto areas wildlife finds attractive.
+Place soaked rags or spray directly onto areas where wildlife are likely to be attracted (potential dens, wood piles).
 Reapply daily for best results and only use outdoors.

 - Fans, Radios, Lights and Balloons: Strange sounds, lights and moving items can frighten animals into avoiding your residence.
 Place an oscillating fan (you can attach strings to the outside for extra movement), a helium balloon, lighting or a portable radio in a problem area.